JonPulfer/structlog/README.md

 way to get messages into _such-and-such_ system.
 The primary outflow for these messages is as a `JSON` serialised structure that just includes the keys and values given to the logger.

-This is currently being built to use in a work project, so it will be updated and extended as needs arise.
+This is currently being built to use in another of my projects, so it will be updated and extended as needs arise.
 Contributions are welcome and encouraged.
 Please see the [Contribution guide](CONTRIBUTING.md) to find out how you can help.

 ## Using as middleware